 Switzerland has become synonymous with luxury watches and one of the top Swiss watch brands of all time is Patek Philippe.

 Unanimously declared by experts to be responsible for some of the finest timepieces in existence, Patek Philippe watches are created on the basis of decades of knowledge and horological understanding.
 What makes a Patek Philippe watch so special is the fact that each detail has been finished by hand by a dedicated master craftsman.
+Just look at the brand’s mechanical chronograph watches to see how far Patek Philippe can push the boundaries of complications.
+These are also some of the most expensive watches on the planet.

 But while the brand is proud of its heritage, the company is also innovative and future-facing, combining skills acquired over its 177 years in existence with high-tech equipment and machinery.